 The £400m fund is part of a broader package of support to encourage EV adoption.
-The additional measures announced in the spending review included confirmation that company car tax breaks for EVs would remain in place until 2030, though discounted tax rates would rise from 3% to 9% by the end of the decade.
+The added measures announced in the spending review included confirmation that company car tax breaks for EVs would remain in place until 2030, though discounted tax rates would rise from 3% to 9% by the end of the decade.

-Zapgo solution
+Zapgo’s solution

 Get in touch